eclipse-zenoh/zenoh-ts/README.md

 <img src="https://raw.githubusercontent.com/eclipse-zenoh/zenoh/master/zenoh-dragon.png" height="150">

-> :warning: **This is a WIP Active development project**: Experiment with with it, but it is **Not** production Ready!
+> :warning: **This is a WIP Active development project**: Experiment with it, but it is **Not** production ready!

 [![Discord](https://img.shields.io/badge/chat-on%20discord-blue)](https://discord.gg/2GJ958VuHs)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 # Eclipse Zenoh Typescript / Javascript API

-The Eclipse Zenoh: Zero Overhead Pub/sub, Store/Query and Compute.
+The Eclipse Zenoh: Zero Overhead Pub/sub, Store/Query, and Compute.

-Zenoh (pronounce _/zeno/_) unifies data in motion, data at rest and computations.
-It carefully blends traditional pub/sub with geo-distributed storages, queries and computations, while retaining a level of time and space efficiency that is well beyond any of the mainstream stacks.
+Zenoh (pronounced _/zeno/_) unifies data in motion, data at rest, and computations.
+It carefully blends traditional pub/sub with geo-distributed storage, queries, and computations, while retaining a level of time and space efficiency that is well beyond any of the mainstream stacks.

 Check the website [zenoh.io](http://zenoh.io) and the [roadmap](https://github.com/eclipse-zenoh/roadmap) for more detailed information.